micouy/kn/README.md

   - `a/-/b` would mean `b` exactly one dir after from `a`.
   - `a - b` would mean `b` at least one dir after `a`.
   - `.` can be used in the beginning. `./a` would mean `a` in current dir and `/a` would mean `a` in `/`.
-- [ ] ~Try to interpret the longest sequence of glued slices as a literal path~ Try to interpret each slice as a literal and ignore other matches by those slices?
+- [x] Try to interpret the longest prefix of the first sequence as a literal path.
+- [ ] Ignore partial matches if there's a complete match in this subdir?
 - [ ] Make `abc` match `axxxbxxxc`?
 This would allow the user to only type the crucial parts of the path.